-Ground penetrating radar systems are becoming increasingly popular when it comes to identifying potential safety hazards underground.
+Ground-penetrating radar systems are becoming increasingly popular when it comes to identifying potential safety hazards underground.
 But what exactly are GPR surveys?

 Undertaking a GPR survey

-Ground penetrating radar systems scan the ground underneath the surface using radar technology to identify any foreign objects underground.
+Ground-penetrating radar systems scan the ground underneath the surface using radar technology to identify any foreign objects underground.

-Why use ground penetrating radar systems?
+Why use ground-penetrating radar systems?

 A GPR survey can help confirm the precise location of underground lines when used in conjunction with plan drawings of the area.
-More importantly though, this technology can help identify newer cables underground where older plan drawings have not been updated, ensuring all services are clearly identified to reduce risk of striking cables and causing personal injury.
+More importantly, though, this technology can help identify newer cables underground where older plan drawings have not been updated, ensuring all services are clearly identified to reduce the risk of striking cables and causing personal injury.

 Benefits of undertaking a GPR survey

-- ALL underground services can be identified before commencing work on-site
+- ALL underground services can be identified before commencing work on-site.

-- Potential hazards are marked clearly on the ground, allowing site managers to assess the risk and manage on-site safety
+- Potential hazards are marked clearly on the ground, allowing site managers to assess the risk and manage on-site safety.

-- All site workers can see the precise location of underground utilities when excavating the ground
+- All site workers can see the precise location of underground utilities when excavating the ground.

 You may also find of interest: